 What to Bring for the Plane Ride to Hawaii

-The goal here is to be comfortable so a great neck pillow, comfy socks and a scarf or lightweight sweater usually do the trick.
+The goal here is to be comfortable, so a great neck pillow, comfy socks, and a scarf or lightweight sweater usually do the trick.
 I like to pack an eye mask and sunglasses too (I’ve had someone keep their window open in the row in front of me and the sun was glaring straight in my eyes the whole flight).
 Lastly, I always bring chapstick and lotion to help my lips and skin stay hydrated up in the sky.
 I love that this lotion is so small and can even be thrown in my clutch, plus its gentle peony scent is perfect for on the go.
 I always want to arrive in Hawaii as my best self so I can feel that aloha spirit!

 Plane food is not what it used to be and we’ve been on flights where they have completely run out of food or ran out of what we wanted to purchase.
 So, come prepared with snacks.
 Below are some of my favorites.
-1. Trail mix, 2. celery, and nut butter, 3. citrus tastes so good on a plane always, 4. candied ginger, 5.
-Ready Snax packs with veggies or fruit, 6. chocolate covered pretzels are my go-to plane treat and lastly a cup of oatmeal is always great bc the flight attendants can easily get you some hot water.
+1. Trail mix, 2. celery & nut butter, 3. citrus tastes so good on a plane always, 4. candied ginger, 5.
+Ready Snax packs with veggies or fruit, 6. chocolate covered pretzels are my go-to plane treat and lastly 7. a cup of oatmeal is always great because the flight attendants can easily get you some hot water.

 Keeping yourself entertained on the Flight

-Next, you want something to keep you occupied.
+You will also definitely want something to keep you occupied!
 Reading material and electronics usually, do the trick.
 Make sure to pack a nice set of headphones too.
-The cheapest/ best pair we have found are these ones (read our full review of them here).
+The cheapest & best pair we have found are these ones (read our full review of them here).

-*Tip- A great tip I learned is to pack charger with multiple outlets so the whole family can charge their electronics at the same time.
-It also helps when there are no outlets available because they are all being used.
-Strangers will welcome the multiple outlets and share the juice 🙂 Here is my favorite portable charger.
-It charges fast and multiple devices
+I learned to pack chargers with multiple outlets so the whole family can charge their electronics at the same time.
+It also helps when there are no outlets available or they are all taken.
+Strangers will welcome the multiple outlets and share the juice, too!
+Here is my favorite portable charger.
+It charges fast, even with multiple devices connected.

 *Tip- Clorox wipes might sound odd- but a quick wipe down of the seats and trays always makes me feel a little better about the germ situation.
 We don’t need anyone getting sick on our big trip- right?